kibuchijw/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * The program prints numbers 0 - 99 separated by `,` followed by space.
 * Numbers should be printed in ascending order followed by a new line

+### Inventing is a combination of brains and materials.
+The more brains you use,the less material you use

+* The program prints all possible different combinations of two digits
+* 01 and 10 are considered the same combination of digits 0 and 1